 Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
 The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.

 Meet the Tester

-Katie Barton has more than 10 years of experience in product writing, has tested dozens of cleaning products, and has authored hundreds of articles for major media outlets.
+Katie Barton has over 10 years of experience in product writing, has tested dozens of cleaning products, and has authored hundreds of articles for major media outlets.
 Her cleaning and organizing advice has been featured on a variety of popular home and finance websites.
-She takes an unbiased approach to product testing, using each product multiple times or for several days to determine efficacy.
-Her goal is to help readers decide which products are worth their hard-earned money and which fall flat.
+She takes an unbiased approach to product testing, using each product multiple times or for several days/weeks.

 Additional research provided by Shannon Lee and Bob Beacham.